Menil Collection, Detail. Photo: George Hixson

 The Menil Collection

 Considered one of the most important privately assembled collections of the twentieth century, the Menil Collection houses approximately seventeen thousand paintings, sculptures, prints, drawings, photographs, and rare books.
-Masterpieces from antiquity, Byzantium and the medieval period, the cultures of Africa, Oceania, and the American Pacific Northwest and the twentieth century, including significant surrealist and post World War II holdings, are particularly well represented.
+Masterpieces from antiquity, Byzantium and the medieval period, the cultures of Africa, Oceania, and the American Pacific Northwest and the twentieth century, including significant surrealist holdings, are particularly well represented.

-Interested candidates should submit a resume, two writing samples, and a list of professional references to: Director of Human Resources, The Menil Collection, 1511 Branard Street, Houston, Texas 77006.
-Application materials may also be emailed to email@example.com.
+Salary and benefits are competitive and commensurate with experience.
+Please send resume and cover letter to: Director of Human Resources, The Menil Collection, 1511 Branard Street, Houston, Texas 77006.
+Application materials may also be emailed to: firstname.lastname@example.org.